-Ever struggle to find the best books for your 4th graders?
+Ever struggle to find the best books for 4th graders in your classroom?
 Whether it is read alouds, novel studies, or independent reading, it can be challenging to find quality novels with engaging storylines that support deep conversation and critical thinking about the text.
 That's why I compiled this list of the 20 best books for fourth grade.

 The 20 Best Books for 4th Graders

 Buy them for your classroom library.
-Add them to your read aloud list.
+Add them to your read-aloud list.
 Build them into novel studies during ELA, or just use them for an independent study.
-These 20 novels are amazing reads for your fourth-grade students.
+These 20 novels are amazing reads for your fourth grade readers.

 To help you determine which books are the best fit for your class, I shared a short summary of the plot.
 I also shared links to the trifold novel study pack to help save you prep time.
 (Read more about what a trifold novel study is here.)

-I know your fourth graders will love these great stories!
+I know your fourth graders will love these great stories and you'll be ready to rock your year with a great 4th grade book list!
 (Disclosure: This post contains affiliate links.
 While it doesn't cost you any more to purchase books via the links provided, I earn a small commission from purchases.)

 1. Island of the Blue Dolphins by Scott O'Dell